irfanhasib0/irfanhasib0.github.io/README.md

 * ID3 Algorithm with recursion.
 Best attribute was calculated based on information gain.
 * Prediction : accuracy,precision,recall reporting.

-	ID3 Flow Chart of Implementation (Click on image for full resolution and clear view on a new tab)
+	ID3 Flow Chart of Implementation (Open Image in new tab for full resolution)

 <img src="docs/Algorihms/ID3.jpg" align="center"
-     title="(Click on image for full resolution and clear view on a new tab) " width="320" height="240">
+     title="(Open Image in new tab for full resolution) " width="320" height="240">

 * Result of ID3 implementation for iris data - a.Precision Recall and Accuracy and b.True Label vs Prediction -